 Last month we popped back up north, for a family wedding; and fitted in a side trip to Whitby.

-The cruel hoax TV series Space Cadets is due to finish tonight.
+The cruel hoax TV series Space Cadets, which I wrote about recently is due to finish tonight.
 The contestants have successfully been made to look like idiots; and sadly, no aliens have been caught on camera.

 As nobody went into space, you might not expect aliens to be caught on camera.
 However, as it happens, a huge number of UFO enthusiasts do believe that aliens have visited the site of the Space Cadets set.
 Twenty-five years ago this month, in fact.
 The incident – which has become known as the Rendlesham Forest incident – is often described as a classic UFO sighting, by impeccable witnesses,* even though it’s more likely to have been a sighting of a lighthouse, rather than a UFO.
 I’m slightly disappointed that, as far as I noticed, a mention of it wasn’t slipped into the programme.** If nothing else, the Rendlesham Forest incident is a wonderful example of how eye-witness reports can change over time, and how rumours can be spread.
 And, of course, how some people will believe almost anything.